If you love budgeting spreadsheets, there’s a good chance you’ve heard of Money in Excel.

 Is Money in Excel Closing?

-Yes, it will be discontinued.
+Yes, it has been discontinued.

 As a result, you will no longer be able to enjoy these features: